chameleoid/kymera/readme.md

 open-source hardware, with the idea that the source provided can be used to build an ecosystem of extensible assistive technology wearables.

-These werables use [Braille](#haptic-braille) to provide users constant access to information without the need to view a screen.
+These werables use [Haptic Braille](#haptic-braille) to provide users constant access to information without the need to view a screen.

 Minimum Hardware Features: